L-Cafe/L-Cafe.github.io/_pages/about.md

 If you have a job offer, please use the links to the left of this page to contact me on your preferred communication method and request my CV.

-I'm L1Cafe.
+My name is León Castillejos.
 I'm a Higher Technician in Multi-Platform Applications Development.
 Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid.